Instructional design is evolving - your toolkit should, too.

 Director & Lead Instructional Designer | Hungry Minds

-- How the best learning designers pick tools (and what they leave behind)
+- How experienced learning designers choose tools

-- Instructional design IRL: real-world combinations that actually land
+- Instructional design in practice: real-world combinations

 | Tool | Best for | Strengths | Watch out for | Price range |